dem214/xspf-lib/README.rst

 License
 -------

-The license of the project is MIT License - see `<LICENSE>` file for details.
+The license of the project is MIT License - see _LICENSE_ file for details.

+.. _LICENE

 .. _pip: https://pip.pypa.io/en/stable/quickstart